xarray-contrib/xskillscore/HOWTOCONTRIBUTE.rst

 Write documentation
 -------------------

 ``xskillscore`` could always use more documentation.
-What exactly is needed?
+We have an open issue to build the documentation on a website: https://github.com/raybellwaves/xskillscore/issues/36

 * More complementary documentation.
 Have you perhaps found something unclear?
 * Docstrings.
 There can never be too many of them.